 How may funds be used?

-Funds must be spent to hold a new workshop (not to supplement an existing activity).
-The workshop may, however, coincide with an existing community meeting or activity.
-Proposals can include support for expert facilitators, speakers, travel support, host facilities, including the use of virtual meeting platforms, publications, and catering but no alcohol.
+Funds must be spent for a new activity (not to supplement an existing one).
+The activity may, however, coincide with an existing community meeting or activity.
+Proposals can include support for expert facilitators, speakers, travel support, host facilities, including the use of virtual meeting platforms, publications, materials and supplies, and catering, but no alcohol.
 Proposals can allow up to 26% indirect rate and the budget may include administrative support.
 Joint funding or co-sponsorship is welcome, but not required.
 Any co-sponsorship should be fully described within the proposal.
+Limited salary support for senior project personnel is allowed, but must be justified within the proposal.
 Project funds must be spent within one year of their allocation.

 Number and size of awards

-The goal of this program is to fund between 5-7 workshops annually depending on the amounts requested.
-Requests should not exceed $40,000.
+The goal of this program is to fund between 3-5 activities depending on the amounts requested.
+Requests should not exceed $50,000.

 Timeline

-- Workshops should be held within 12 months of award granted.
+• Activities should be completed within 12 months of when the award is granted.

 Application process